 There really isn’t a way to get rid of protein in your urine durig pregnancy, as it is caused by something entirely not your fault.
 Preeclampsia starts the minute your fetus implants in the womb, and while you don’t see symptoms until later in your pregnancy, it is due to something that science isn’t quite sure of yet (that post I linked to has a TON of information on preeclampsia, I highly recommend it).

 AND, just because you have preeclampsia during this pregnancy, doesn’t mean you’ll have it next pregnancy.
+The best thing you can do is try to live as healthy a lifestyle as you can (but to be aware that sometimes that doesn’t help much either).

-Risk factors for preeclampsia include:
+Higher risk factors or for preeclampsia include:

 - Obesity